 - Language B: this level is intended for students who have had some previous experience of learning the language.
 Most desired languages are French and Spanish, which may be studied at either higher level or standard level.
-Other languages such as Chinese, Arabic, and Dutch are available.
+Other languages such as Arabic, Chinese, Dutch, German, or Russian are available.

 - Language ab initio: the course for students who have very little or no experience with the language.
 We offer French, Spanish, Arabic, and Mandarin.

 In addition to these six subjects, the IB also requires the following core elements:

 - Theory of Knowledge (TOK): a course reflecting about the nature of knowledge

 - Extended Essay (EE): a self-directed 4,000 word research paper in one of the subject areas.
 An opportunity to showcase researching and writing skills.

 - Creativity, Activity and Service (CAS): students need to participate in a range of activities outside their regular school classes